What is in this leaflet

 If you accidentally put too many drops in your eye(s), immediately rinse your eye(s) with warm water.

-If anyone accidentally swallows FLAREX Eye Drops, immediately telephone the nearest Poisons Information Centre (in Australia call 13 11 26; in New Zealand call 0800 POISON or 0800 764 766), your doctor or go to casualty at the nearest hospital.
+If anyone accidentally swallows FLAREX Eye Drops, immediately telephone the nearest Poisons Information Centre on 13 11 26, or call your doctor, or go to Accident and Emergency at the nearest hospital.

 While you are using FLAREX